Identify any card

 For binder-heavy workflows, compare scanning behavior in our best pokemon card scanner for binders guide.

 Yes.
-TCG Pocket App offers free access for scanning, card identification, price checks, and basic collection tracking, with optional expanded features depending on the plan.
+Pokemon Card Scanner offers free access for scanning, card identification, price checks, and basic collection tracking, with optional expanded features depending on the plan.

 Pokemon card scanner apps are generally accurate for clear, common cards, but manual verification is needed for variants, promos, foreign prints, and worn cards.
 Accuracy depends on image quality, training data, and the card database.

 Yes.
-TCG Pocket App supports many vintage Pokémon cards, though extremely obscure prints, regional promos, or damaged cards may require manual confirmation.
+Pokemon Card Scanner supports many vintage Pokémon cards, though extremely obscure prints, regional promos, or damaged cards may require manual confirmation.

 Pokemon card prices come from marketplace data, recent sale signals, and listing context where available.
 Last-sold prices and active listings can differ, so both should be reviewed.